maxfordham/mxf-code-docs/objectModels.md

 The [pydantic documentation](https://pydantic-docs.helpmanual.io/) so take a look if you're interested; below i'll outline some suggested use-cases of Pydantic.

+With a clearly defined pydantic model it should be possible to:

+- generate a portable JSON schema definition of parameters and datatypes used
+- generate user-facing markdown documentation with parameter definitions
+- facilitate caching appdata to a file-server
+- facilitate interface with a database

 ## JSON schemas

-pydantic models can be converted to and from json schemas.
-This allows for language agnostic sharing of object definitions.
+pydantic models can be converted to and from json schemas allowing for language agnostic sharing of object definitions.

 - Pydantic model --> JSON schema
   - https://pydantic-docs.helpmanual.io/usage/schema/